tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/其他咨询_intl.md

 Yes.
 ### I have already obtained a personal ICP filing using my identity card number.
 Can I be the person-in-charge of the website when applying for an organizational ICP filing?

 Individual and organization are two different entities for ICP filing application.
-Even if you have already obtained a personal ICP filing, you can still be the person-in-charge of the website when applying for an organizational ICP filing; however, you cannot be the person-in-charge of the website at multiple organizations.
+Even if you have already obtained a personal ICP filing, you can still be the person-in-charge of the website when applying for an organizational ICP filing.
+However, you cannot be the person-in-charge of the website at multiple organizations.